Court rules insurers can collect $12B under health care law

 The program only lasted three years, but Congress inserted a provision in the Health and Human Services Department’s spending bills from 2015 to 2017 to limit payments under the “risk corridors” program.
 Both the Obama and Trump administrations had argued that the provision means the government has no obligation to pay.

+But Justice Sonia Sotomayor said in her opinion for the court that the congressional action was not sufficient to repeal the government's commitment to pay.
+“These holdings reflect a principle as old as the Nation itself: The Government should honor its obligations," Sotomayor wrote.

+In dissent, Justice Samuel Alito wrote that the court’s decision “has the effect of providing a massive bailout for insurance companies that took a calculated risk and lost.
+These companies chose to participate in an Affordable Care Act program that they thought would be profitable."

-The companies cite HHS statistics to claim they are owed $12 billion.
+The companies, which sold insurance in Alaska, Illinois, Maine, North Carolina, Oregon and Washington, cite HHS statistics to claim they are owed $12 billion.

 The case is separate from a challenge to the health care law that the court has agreed to hear in its term that begins in October.